Barbell Seated Twist On Stability Ball

 Instructions

-• Sit tall on a stability ball with your feet planted wide enough for balance.
+• Sit on top of a stability ball with your feet flat on the floor and slightly wider than hip width.

 Tips & Tricks